Listening to podcasts has emerged as a great way of imbibing knowledge in the field of your expertise.

 In this show, host Frances Anderson discusses the latest developments in the architecture and design industry in Los Angeles and beyond.
-She also interviews critics, designers, architects, and other professionals from allied fields to put forward their perspective.
+She also interviews critics, designers, architects, and other professionals from allied fields to put forward their perspectives.

 The show also includes an insight into items used on Hollywood’s sets and popular costume designs in the industry.
-Overall, this podcast is an entertaining as well as an insightful one to listen to.
+Overall, this podcast is an entertaining as well as insightful one to listen to.

 This weekly podcast hosted by Roman Mars explores the intricacies of design and architecture.
 With the show, listeners get to know about fascinating methods behind the creation of all sorts of daily usage items, ranging from pinball machines to flags.

-Furthemore, it brings amazing historical reports and stories from around the world on themes such as bubble houses and knock-off cities in China.
+Furthermore, it brings amazing historical reports and stories from around the world on themes such as bubble houses and knock-off cities in China.
 All this is told in just around 20 minutes, which is why this show becomes even more interesting.

-In this way, listeners realize how design has made its way into each and every aspect of the cultural scenario today.
+In this way, listeners realize how design has made its way into each and every aspect of the cultural scene today.
 The show has been running since 2014 and is loved by design buffs from around the world.